 - 1. Proposals should include a description of the science objectives and measurements planned for the proposed mission. - 2.
-Proposals should include a description of the relevance of the proposed research mission to current space weather research goals or to key outstanding science questions within the applicable field of research. - 3.
+Proposals should include a description of the relevance of the proposed research mission to current space weather or atmospheric science research goals. - 3.
 Proposals should include a description of orbital requirements for the mission and should discuss the potential impacts on the science objectives of all possible orbit scenarios. - 4.
-Proposals should include a description of the technical approach of the instruments, various spacecraft subsystems (such as micro-controller, power, attitude control system, and communication), and mission operations, including ground station(s) and data distribution. - Proposals should include a detailed description of the technological readiness or heritage of the proposed technical approaches. - 6.
+Proposals should include a description of the technical approach of the instruments, various spacecraft subsystems (such as micro-controller, power, attitude control system, and communication), and mission operations, including ground station(s) and data distribution. - 5.
+Proposals should include a detailed description of the technological readiness or heritage of the proposed technical approaches. - 6.
 Any deviations from accepted CubeSat standards must be clearly stated and justified, and the proposal must clearly demonstrate that the deviations will not pose a problem for launching the satellite by P-POD.
 Deviations should not be considered without prior consultation with a cognizant NSF Program Officer. - Proposals should include a description of the student training opportunities and student involvement that the project will offer as well as any other educational activities that the proposal will support.